aolko/isitdone/README.md

 ---

-Might do that soon enough
+Might do that soon enough.
+Check out the TODO.md as of now.